whitneyburton/portfolios/students/1703-back/aaron_olsen/20170421-aaron-olsen-m1.md

 #### Session 2: 3/22: Getting Better at Difficult Things

 * Reducing your cognitive load is a powerful way to increase your mastery of difficult things.
 This can be done by breaking your learning goals into smaller bits, prioritizing a few, and mastering those before taking on more.
-It can be easy to move several skills into a good understanding category.
+It can be easy to move several skills into a 'good understanding' category.
 Trying to move all of those into mastery at the same pace will be difficult and discouraging.
 Combine this idea with the growth mindset and achieving mastery of something is far more realistic.

 #### Session 3: 3/31: Introvert vs. Extrovert

 * Introverts and extroverts have at least one thing in common, they can both be great coders.
-In our class, more than 70 percent identified as being more introvert than extravert, and this can often be the stereotype of computer programers.
-While introverts may gain their energy from being alone, they are often strong team players as long they know how to recharge.
+In our class, more than 70 percent identified as being more introvert than extravert, and this seems be the stereotype of computer programers.
+While introverts may gain their energy from being alone, they are often strong team players as long as they know how to find the time to recharge.
 The same goes for extraverts who gain energy from social interactions.
-As long as they know how to recharge themselves without disrupting team dynamics, then they can be strong team members too.
-In either case, both types of need to be clear in their communication when faced with opposing personalities to reduce conflict and increase productivity.
+As long as they know how to recharge themselves without disrupting team dynamics, they can be strong team members too.
+In either case, both types need to be clear in their communication when faced with opposing personalities to reduce conflict and increase productivity.

 #### Session 4: 4/05: Strengths & Storytelling

-* I would like others to see me as someone they can trust and rely on for whatever may be needed.
-I think that my story of self reliance and hard work stand out, but they're not necessarily unique.
+* I would like others to see me as someone they can trust and rely on for whatever might be needed.
+I think that my story of self reliance and hard work stand out, but those are not necessarily unique.
 Lot's of people work hard to get where they want.
 For me the story is my desire to learn, my many varied interests, and my quest to better myself and be a good person.
 That I can be trusted and trust others is something I take very seriously, and I value highly my desire to know and learn.

 #### Session 5: 4/14: Debugging the Gender Gap

-* The tech industry's lack of woman is a deep and troubling issue.
+* The tech industry's lack of woman in the workplace is a deep and troubling issue.
 There doesn't seem to be a simple answer and it can be frustrating in this regard.
-At this point the best thing seems to be keeping the dialogue open and upfront.
+For the time being the best thing seems to be keeping the dialogue open and upfront.
 As it goes with anything, respecting other people for being human and checking yourself for bias can go a long way.
 Then, when one finds themselves in a position to make greater positive change, hopefully they will be ready to make the right choices.

 ### Community Participation

-* This is a difficult area to do too much in as a module one student at Turing.
+* This is a difficult area to do too much in as a module 1 student at Turing.
 The pace of learning is enough to keep you late and focusing on your work is really the goal.
-With that said, I have made an effort to lend my self to others who need help, whether that's with coding or dealing with stress.
+With that said, I have made an effort to lend myself to others who need help, whether that's with coding or dealing with stress.
 I have joined two posses in the hopes I'll be able to commit to one next mod.
 I can also be heard doing an interview with the Turing School Podcast.

 -------------------------------------------------------------